 health equity: Health equity exists when there are no unnecessary, avoidable, unfair, unjust or systemically caused differences in health status.

 indicators: Measurable markers that a certain condition or circumstance exists, or certain outcomes have been achieved.
-They tell you how much progress you have made toward a particular goal, output, or outcome.
+They provide evidence about how much progress you have made toward a particular goal, output or outcome.
+Indicators may be quantitative or qualitative, and may be gathered in lots of different ways.

 indirect costs: The overhead necessary to support a grant (e.g., rent, maintenance, depreciation) that cannot be directly attributed to a specific project.